MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 - The main dialog in Composer should never be deleted, as it corresponds to your Power Virtual Agents bot.
 The main dialog can have zero or more triggers.

 - You can capture telemetry in Composer dialogs and triggers and use [Application Insights](/azure/azure-monitor/app/app-insights-overview) to analyze it with [Kusto queries for adaptive dialogs](/azure/bot-service/bot-builder-telemetry-analytics-queries?view=azure-bot-service-4.0&preserve-view=true#adaptive-dialogs-started-and-completed).
-Refer to the [Capture telemetry with Application Insights](advanced-bot-framework-composer-capture-telemetry.md) section for more information.
+For more information, see [Capture telemetry with Application Insights](advanced-bot-framework-composer-capture-telemetry.md).

 For a deep-dive on Composer dialogs, events, triggers, and how to create advanced bot content with Bot Framework, refer to the following resources: